 The main avenue at Make CIC for enterprise and business support is currently the Enterprise Hub Skills (EHS) programme.
 Funded by the European Social Fund, Enterprise Hub Skills helps to match individuals and businesses with entrepreneurial opportunities, practical business support and skills development.
 Through the programme, you can receive the following support:

-- We will meet with you for an in depth discovery one-to-one.
-We want to know all about your skills, hobbies, artistic practice and/or business so we can find out the best way that we can support you.
+- We will arrange a time to chat to you about your skills, hobbies, artistic practice and/or business so we can find out the best way that we can support you.

 Grow your ideas

 We can support you to: